DostonSuhrobov/Eye_Movement_Exercise/README.md

 # Eye_Movement_Exercise

-Eye Movement Exercise is project assignment given by MIT xPro for development of the javascript development and DOM control skills.
+Eye Movement Exercise is project assignment given by MIT xPro for development of the javascript integration with HTML and CSS.
 This project is built on the basis following languages :
 - HTML
 - Javascript ( mainly used for eyeball-control